 For Students, Parents, and Employees: While the school updates below are general announcements to the Governor's School community, we ask that students, parents, and employees check their school email accounts regularly for updated information and specific instructions.

-The Governor’s School will be closed until April 30 in compliance with Governor Henry McMaster's executive order for all public schools in South Carolina.
+The Governor’s School will be closed for the remainder of the school year in compliance with Governor Henry McMaster's executive order for all public schools in South Carolina.
 We will continue to implement e-learning instruction during this period for our students who live throughout the state.
 The school continues to monitor the ongoing situation and is consulting with state and local agencies as developments occur.

 From the Office of the President